juherr/fit/imp/cpp/README.txt

 This version of CeeFIT has the following changes:

-  * Borland C++ Builder on Windows builder is now a supported platform.
+  * Borland C++ Builder on Windows builder is now a supported platform (and perhaps Linux as well?).
 The Ant script was updated and BCB project files have been included to build with Borland C++ Builder 6.0 and higher.

   * Callspec macros were slightly cleaned up for Borland C++ and Visual C++ 6.0 compilers (callspec macros are disabled on all other platforms and compilers currently.)

   * There are now three callspec types that CeeFIT defines:

       - ceefit_init_spec : all constructors should get this callspec
       - ceefit_dtor_spec : all destructors should get this callspec (except for OBJECT::~OBJECT)
       - ceefit_call_spec : operator= and all other methods should get this callspec

     ceefit_dtor_spec was added to reconcile a problem with VC6 getting confused about destructor callspecs on some classes that originally derived from OBJECT (which is all classes in Core CeeFIT.)  ceefit_dtor_spec macro defines to blank on VC6 to eliminate the confusion.

     As a general reminder, if you intend your C++ code to be portable across compilers that include Borland or Microsoft, please make sure to implement one of the three callspecs mentioned above on all Fit-related classes you create.

   * using declarations in some classes were causing internal compiler errors in Borland C++ Builder.
 These using declarations were added to make Solaris CC builds happy, and whereas VC6 tended to ignore these, they needed to be commented completely on BCC for builds of CeeFIT to complete.
 A new macro has been added to CeeFIT.h in mandatory.h called ceefit_using_decl(a) which is equates to "using a" on all platforms other than VC and BCC.

   * Renamed string.cpp/.h to cfstring.cpp/.h so that builds would succeed with Borland C++ Builder compiler.
 It was seeing #include "tools/string.h"